FAQs About Dental Implants

 A tooth implant prevents jawbone deterioration, as well as facial collapse, so you can maintain good oral health and look years younger.

-To be a candidate for the, you’ll need healthy gum and jawbone tissue.
+To be , you’ll need healthy gum and jawbone tissue.
 However, we may recommend a bone graft if you don’t have sufficient jawbone tissue to support implants.

 During your consultation, we will be able to help you understand your options for replacing missing teeth.
 We work with patients after tooth loss to help them smile with confidence again.